davide-gith/davide-gith/README.md

 <!--[![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=davide-gith)](https://github.com/anuraghazra/github-readme-stats)-->
 # Davide Garavaso
 I'm Davide from Italy and I'm a research fellow at the University of Verona.
-I'mm currently working on cloth simulation and their segmentation using deep learning.
+I'm currently working on cloth simulation using physically / position bases techniques and on cloth segmentation using deep learning.

 ## Skills and Experience
-* 💻: c++
+* 💻: c/c++
 * 🐍: python

 ## Social